 The Interfaith House is open to sophomores, juniors and seniors of all religious, spiritual, and secular expression.
 Residents plan programs each semester with fellow students and the broader community that address questions such as how we live our lives, and the role of ethics, value, and faith(s).

 Kirk Section 8 has a large kitchen and access to the lounge.
 Students living in the Interfaith House are not required to have a residence hall meal plan.
-There is space for eleven residents in 4 double rooms, 1 triple room, and 1 single room.
+There is space for eleven residents in 4 double rooms, and 1 triple rooms.